perladvent/perldotcom/content/article/_pub_2010_07_welcome-rakudo-star.md

 Set aside your assumptions.
 Try Perl 6 yourself with Rakudo Star.
 Perl in every form is the work of a community willing to make amazing things happen.
-That task continuesâhelp us make Perl more powerful, more flexible, more useful, and more fun.
+That task continues—help us make Perl more powerful, more flexible, more useful, and more fun.